IKOR-GmbH/sip-framework/docs/core.md

 behavior with SIP can be triggered dynamically in runtime, and on single request level, leaving the original route intact and active all the time.

-To use it, header "test-mode" must be set.
-In that mode, proxies will try to execute preassigned mock functions.
-- `test-mode: "true"`
-While in test mode the adapter will automatically skip executing the original processor behaviour for outgoing endpoints.
+To use it, header "proxy-modes" must be set, which consists of a map of processorIds as keys and list of commands as value:

+- `proxy-modes: {"processorId": ["mock"]}`

 **Setting mock behavior example:**